mustafaemirtezcan/PersonalizedNewsWebApp/README.md

 JWT_KEY=your_jwt_secret_key (random strong key) PORT=your_preferred_port_number  # e.g., 3000
 ```
+> Note: Don't forget to change the <db_password> part in the MongoDB URL with your MongoDB password on the database section of website.
 ### Running the Application
 #### 1. Start the Backend (Node.js)
 Navigate to the `backend` directory, install the dependencies, and start the server: